 Dentistry is a critical, often over-looked part of health care for your pet.
 Routine cleanings are needed to maintain the overall health of your pet.
 Additionally, a pet with dental disease is not only in pain, but is also at risk of developing serious diseases of the entire body.
 The Animal Hospital of Chester Country is pleased to provide routine care of your pet's teeth and to treat diseases of the mouth, gums, and teeth.

 The doctors and staff at the Animal Hospital of Chester County are highly skilled at treating and caring for many types of exotic pets and are pleased to be able to offer care and guidance.
-Dr. Erlichman has exceptional experience in treating exotics and enjoys providing preventive care for pets and educational services for owners.

 We treat the following exotic pets at the Animal Hospital of Chester County:

 The Animal Hospital of Chester County uses both in-house laboratory equipment and commercial testing services to provide comprehensive testing and rapid results.
 Routine testing for blood counts and chemistries are done with state-of-the art equipment in the hospital and are available within hours.
 Other test results are usually available within 24 hours.
 Our laboratory services include:

 The Animal Hospital of Chester County has an on-site pharmacy supplied with prescription medications for preventive care and treatment of illnesses.
 A wide range of veterinary drugs are stocked to make sure that the medication your pet needs is immediately available.
 This allows for rapid filling of needed prescriptions.
 In addition, the hospital stocks a complete supply of prescription foods needed to treat diverse illnesses such a kidney, cardiac, and intestinal disease.